SocAIty/face2face/README.md

 - [Swap faces from one image to another](#swap-faces-from-one-image-to-another).
 - [Swap faces in videos](#swap-faces-in-videos).
-- [Create face embeddings](#face-swapping-with-saved-reference-faces).
-With these embeddings you can later swap faces without running the whole stack again.
+- [Face embeddings](#face-swapping-with-saved-reference-faces).
+Create face embeddings.
+With these embeddings you can later swap faces just by using the name.
 - [Face restoration](#face-enhancing): Enhance image quality of a portrait with a face enhancer model.
 - Identify faces with face-recognition
 - [Run face swapping as a service](docs/WebService.md).